 7 – Where is the best place to stand for parades and fireworks?

 The Festival of Fantasy Parade is one of the best parades we’ve ever seen at Disney!
 The best part is you don’t have to crowd in on Main Street U.S.A.
 This parade winds through parts of Frontierland and Liberty Square before heading down Main Street.
 Select any spot along this route for great views!
 If you’ve never seen Once Upon a Time (projection show on Cinderella Castle) and Happily Ever After Nighttime Spectacular (fireworks), we recommend being sure you arrive early enough to snag a spot between Main Street U.S.A. and the Cinderella Castle.
 This location provides the full display of the lighting of the Castle with the awesome fireworks above.
 This is when the magic happens!

-“Hi, ya Pals!”
-Mickey is just waiting to greet you with a hug and some chatting to go along with it!
-So where is this “talking Mickey” everyone speaks of?
+No trip to Magic Kingdom is complete unless you meet the big cheese himself.
+Mickey is just waiting to greet you with a hug.
+So where can you find Mickey Mouse?
 Head to the Town Square Theater which is next to Tony’s Town Square Restaurant on Main Street U.S.A.
 Give Mickey a hug for us!

 9 – Are there any restrictions on what I can bring in the park?